FarmDyn/documentation/docs/template/environmental_accounting_module.md

 6. Calculation of NH3, N2O, NO and N2 losses from manure excretion on pasture for cattle

+The calculation of N emissions from pastures follows the same logic as the calculation of emissions from the stable and storage stage.
+The emission factors represent the conditions of manure excreted on pastures.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/env_acc_module.gms GAMS /\*.*?NH3.*?from\smanure\sexc/ /\(emissions,\"N2\"/)
 ```GAMS
 *     --- Calculation of NH3, N2O, NO and N2 losses from manure excretion on pasture for cattle according to Haenel et al. (2018) p.55